canarieids/Zeek-Ubuntu-22.04/README.md

 If you wish to configure Zeek to listen to multiple interfaces simultaneously (highly recommended), you must configure Zeek to run in cluster mode.
 For now, you can specify one interface, or jump to the next step to configure node.cfg for cluster mode with multiple interfaces.

 Once you have completed configuration of Standalone or Cluster mode, proceed to the next step.

-   b. **Cluster Mode:**
+Option 2: Cluster Mode (RECOMMENDED)

-	To use more than one port and provide a scalable solution, it is **HIGHLY**  recommended to configure Zeek to run in Cluster mode.
+Follow the below steps to modify the node.cfg file to configure your IDS instance in Cluster mode.
+Cluster mode allows you to use more than one network interface.

 1. (Zeek) Edit node.cfg
 ```
 vi /opt/zeek/etc/node.cfg
 ```

-2. **Comment out** the standalone configuration portion at the top.
+2. **Comment out** the standalone configuration portion at the top as shown below.
+Ensure to also comment out the [zeek] line.
 ```
 #[zeek]
 #type=standalone